bscript07/SoftUni-Javascript-Advanced/README.md

 # JS Advanced

-В курса "JS Advanced" курсистите ще получат задълбочени познания по езика JavaScript, като основи на синтаксиса, работа с масиви, матрици, обекти, класове и писане на функции. Ще се изучават по-сложни концепции като function context, explicit binding, event loop. Курсът ще развие алгоритмичното мислене. След успешното завършване на този курс, участниците ще имат възможност да работят с DOM дървото, да правят манипулации по него и да работят с "event"-и. Ще се разглеждат функционалния и ООП подходите за програмиране с JavaScript, като ще се изучават концепции, като inheritance, object composition и prototype chain.
+In the "JS Advanced" course, students will gain in-depth knowledge of the JavaScript language, including syntax basics, working with arrays, matrices, objects, classes, and writing functions.
+More complex concepts such as function context, explicit binding, and the event loop will be studied.
+The course will enhance their algorithmic thinking.
+Upon successful completion of this course, participants will be able to work with the DOM tree, manipulate it, and work with events.
+Both functional and object-oriented programming approaches in JavaScript will be covered, with concepts such as inheritance, object composition, and the prototype chain being studied.

-# Придобити умения
+# Acquired Skills

-- Работа с класове и обекти
+- Working with classes and objects
-- Работа с функции и JSON формати
+- Working with functions and JSON formats
-- Работа с линейни структури
+- Working with linear data structures
-- Извличане на информация и манипулация на DOM дървото
+- Extracting information and manipulating the DOM tree
-- Прилагане на обектно-ориентирано програмиране
+- Applying object-oriented programming
-- Прилагане на функционалното програмиране
+- Applying functional programming

   ![JS Advanced - September 2023 - Certificate](https://github.com/BrayanMark/SoftUni-Javascript-Advanced/assets/145554659/4c73d87b-5890-4920-8727-2ac8cb22cc14)